 Arc’teryx Beta AR Features and Specs

 The Arc’teryx Beta AR jacket is the product of design genius and top-of-the-line material use.
+It’s one of the top travel anoraks on the market and for good reason.

 First, it features an anatomical shape for an excellent, comfortable fit.
 Other rain jackets can seem flowy or even constrictive.
 The Arc’teryx Beta AR fits great and was built with outdoor activities in mind.